freeflowuniverse/info_crystal/src/research/crystal_exchange_technical_details.md

 ## Tag system

 - ```category:value```
-- categories are predefined see below, there is a group of volunteers constanly maintaing this sytem to have optimal efficiency, mutliple languages are maintained.
+- categories are predefined see below, there is a group of volunteers constantly maintaining this system to have optimal efficiency, multiple languages are maintained.

 ## KIS

 - each product/service get's tagged with a one or more categories and predefined values.
 - the definition itself is just text and pictures in markdown format.
-- This can link any markdown embeadable format (movie, sound, html, ...), so has unlimited flexibility to expose something.
+- This can link any markdown embeddable format (movie, sound, html, ...), so has unlimited flexibility to expose something.

-> At first sight this may seem complicated, but its actually very easy and extensible way to define a product, price, ... its much easier than having to work with databases, ecommerce systems, ... <BR>
+> At first sight this may seem complicated, but its actually very easy and extensible way to define a product, price, ... its much easier than having to work with databases, e-commerce systems, ... <BR>
 > the content can be stored in a version controlled system (git) to make it reusable. <BR>
 > Its super easy to copy paste & even search/replace.